-Since, I’m trying to practice more of portraiture, so I’ve decided to set up a little home studio.
+Since I’m trying to practice more portraiture, so I’ve decided to set up a little home studio.
 This kit has got everything that you need to start shooting.

 Adobe Lightroom and Photoshop

-I only use photoshop if I desperately need a heavy pixel manipulation, otherwise, I use Lightroom or Canva.
+I only use Photoshop if I desperately need heavy pixel manipulation, otherwise, I use Lightroom or Canva.